a20r/rover/README.md

     $ # Runs the simulation
     $ python run.py [configuration file name]

+#### On Quadrotors
+In order to run Rover on quadrotors, you must have [ZeroMQ-ROS](wallarelvo.github.io/zeromq-ros) installed on all of the quadrotors and on the computer you will be running the algorithm from.
+You will also need to have all of the quadrotors pointing to the same name server.
+This is detailed in the ZeroMQ-ROS documentation.

 ## Configuration
 This project relies on a JSON configuration file.
 It indicates how the simulation is to be run.
 Below is a schema for the configuration file to run the simulation.